 Community stigma is a barrier to treatment for people with opioid use disorder.
 HCS investigators learned that leaders championing opioid-reduction efforts in communities that received the Communities That HEAL intervention saw a significant decline in community stigma compared with those that had not received the intervention.

-The HEALing Communities Study set an ambitious goal to decrease overdose deaths through evidence-based practices; although the statistics didn't show changes in communities in the short-term, the study successfully put into action more than 600 evidence-based practices to communities that received the Communities That HEAL intervention.
-This summary of a scientific article explains the impact of the study on overdose deaths.
+The HEALing Communities Study set an ambitious goal of decreasing opioid overdose deaths through evidence-based practices; although the statistics didn't show changes in communities in the short-term, the study successfully put into action more than 600 evidence-based practices.
+This summary article explains the impact of the study on overdose deaths.

 Led by Jeffrey Samet and published in The New England Journal of Medicine.